 So, what’s the difference between being diagnosed with Parkinson’s disease and having what are known as Parkinsonisms?
-According to Dr. Dennis Dickson, a neuro-pathologist and researcher in the Neuropathology Laboratory at the Mayo Clinic in Jacksonville, Florida, the typical Parkinson’s patient has Lewy bodies (aggregates of a protein called alpha-synuclein) in the brain’s neurons.
+According to Dr. Dickson the typical Parkinson’s patient has Lewy bodies (aggregates of a protein called alpha-synuclein) in the brain’s neurons.
 When that patient is given dopamine replacement therapy (e.g., Sinemet), those symptoms go away.

 By contrast, Parkinsonisms – also sometimes referred to as atypical Parkinson’s –have features in addition to typical Parkinson’s disease symptoms, and those symptoms do not respond to dopamine replacement therapy.

 - One type – of which MSA is an example — that produces alpha-synuclein clusters in the brain’s glial cells (the cells that protect the neurons in the brain) instead of in the neurons, as is the case with Parkinson’s disease; and,